Washington-University/workbench/src/Commands/README.txt

 Operations only operate from arguments given to a parser of some kind.

-As such, Operations should be used only for things that would not be useful to other code (printing information to stdout, providing command line access to something that is already trivial to do in code).
+As such, Operations should be used only for things that would not be useful to other code (printing information to stdout or a text file, providing command line access to something that is already trivial to do in code).

 Once you know whether the command should be an Algorithm or Operation, open either Algorithms/AlgorithmTemplate.h.txt or Operations/OperationTemplate.h.txt,